dottjt/plastic/README.md

 # How to kill a Chinaman

 How to kill a Chinaman is my first novel.

 It's a first-person narrative of an unidentified character with severe mental health issues.
 The intention of the novel is to take you through a provocative theme-park of cynicism, violence and mania.
 I suppose you could describe it as a delicious free-for-all against the senses.

 Initially it was inspired by William S. Burroughs' novel, Naked Lunch.

-## Repository
+## Repository Overview

 - `chapters` - All the novel's chapters.
 - `chapters-without-annotations` - All the novel's chapters without headings or annotations.